mscratna26/password_generator/README.md

 # password_generator
-web page that can create random passwords
+Web page that can create random passwords along with the codes setting the right environment and make sure you have installed flask on your sytems